Bobby & Sonny - the Osborne Brothers

 members sometimes step forward to do a lead vocal.
 Most shows

-feature a bluegrass or traditional country artist, and his wife,
+feature a bluegrass or traditional country artist, and Marty's wife,

 country star Connie Smith, makes an appearance in each show.
 It's a